Infrastructure

 According to Transport Cabinet Secretary Kipchumba Murkomen, work to extend SGR from Naivasha resumes this year, with a target of 35% completion by December.

-“Our commitment is to construct 35% of Standard Gauge Railway Phase 2B, Naivasha-Kisumu, by end of 2024,” Murkomen said on a recent Kisumu tour.
+“Our commitment is to construct 35% of Standard Gauge Railway Phase 2B, Naivasha-Kisumu, by the end of 2024,” Murkomen said on a recent Kisumu tour.

-This signifies a major breakthrough for a project initially planned to stretch from Mombasa to Kisumu but stalled in Naivasha due to financial challenges.
+This signifies a breakthrough for a project initially planned to stretch from Mombasa to Kisumu but stalled in Naivasha due to financial challenges.

 The announcement came six months after Kenya and Uganda signed a deal to jointly seek Sh850 billion from European and Gulf lenders to fund the Naivasha-Kampala SGR construction, which was expected to start last month.